Sravanthi-Duddeti/Sravanthi-Duddeti/README.md

 # 💫 All About Me:

-🔭Currently, I’m embracing the Associate Data Analyst Intern role to gain hands-on experience and enhance my skills, setting the stage for my dream career as a Data Analyst.<br>
+🔭CCurrently, I’m working as a MIS Analyst, gaining hands-on experience in data handling, reporting, and business insights while building a strong foundation .<br>
 🌱 I’m currently learning and practicing: Advance Excel, SQL, Power BI, and Python<br>
 📫 How to reach me: shravanthiduddeti@gmail.com<br>
 🎓 Fun fact: Every skilled data analyst was once a beginner, Keep learning and keep growing